longhnguyen125/Yellow-Cabs-Project/README.md

 From these metrics and visualizations, several important relationships were constructed:

-- **Time ↔ Demand:** clear morning and evening peaks in ride volume, plus specific hour × day combinations where demand is strongest.
+- **Time & Demand:** clear morning and evening peaks in ride volume, plus specific hour × day combinations where demand is strongest.
-- **Distance ↔ Duration:** longer trips take more time but with a lot of spread, likely due to traffic and route choices.
+- **Distance & Duration:** longer trips take more time but with a lot of spread, likely due to traffic and route choices.
-- **Location ↔ Revenue:** Manhattan-based zones and certain high-traffic hubs generate disproportionate revenue and trips.
+- **Location & Revenue:** Manhattan-based zones and certain high-traffic hubs generate disproportionate revenue and trips.
-- **Time ↔ Profitability:** early-morning trips provide high revenue per minute despite lower demand.
+- **Time & Profitability:** early-morning trips provide high revenue per minute despite lower demand.
-- **Time / Distance / Borough ↔ Tipping:** tipping behavior depends jointly on when the trip occurs, how far it goes, and which borough it starts in.
+- **Time / Distance / Borough & Tipping:** tipping behavior depends jointly on when the trip occurs, how far it goes, and which borough it starts in.

-These constructed relationships feed directly into operational recommendations for scheduling drivers and prioritizing high-value areas and times.

 ---